johnpeterdrake/TableauSupplementalCode/README.md

 Before connecting a dataset to Tableau I typically have to clean and process the data to a usable form using R (or Python).
 The code for each Tableau project is stored in this repo.

+Note that each file is prefaced by a capital letter.
+The letter indicates the order I recommend the files are run in.
+Later files often require the outputs of earlier files in order to run.

 My Tableau profile is https://public.tableau.com/profile/jonathan.drake

 ## Projects